 We have tried to avoid getting into statistical technicalities, but it is not always possible to avoid such topics, since many of the items cited here are the result of statisticians doing things to reshape the data.
 In such cases, even if you cannot follow the details of why something might be the way that it is, at least know that the problem exists.

 The 2005 ACS data provides us with more information about our population and housing stock than we have ever had in our history outside of a decennial census year.
 The results of the survey for 2005 have been tabulated in a very detailed fashion, with over 1000 detailed ("base") tables, to go along with a series of custom profile, ranking and subject tables, geographic comparison tables, and even (coming soon) narrative profiles summarizing the data for a geographic area.
-These data are easily accessed by most users via the Census Bureau's American FactFinder web application, which has undergone a very significant upgrade that was made available with the first release of the 2005 ACS data in August 2006.

 In addition to making the data itself readily available, the Bureau has also provided the usual access to excellent metadata and background information.
 There are even a series of online tutorials/Powerpoint presentations that provide excellent introductions to the data geared to new users.
 See the ACS Home Page for more info.

 The 2005 survey did not include persons in group quarters (i.e. living in dormitories, nursing homes, prisons, military barracks, etc.).
 They will be included next year for the 2006 data year (and, hopefully, all future years).
 This limitation makes it difficult to cite any trend based on comparing 2000 decennial census data and the 2005 ACS data.
 The different survey universes used must always be taken into consideration.
-This limitation is noted in footnotes on the American FactFinder web site but is not mentioned in table labels.
+This limitation was noted in footnotes on the American FactFinder web site but is not mentioned in table labels.
 The label says "Total Population" with the implicit qualification is "included in this year's sample universe".

 This somewhat arbitrary magic number is designed to avoid creating tables where the sample size would result in large standard errors (sampling error).
 Of course, many tables that are published in the ACS have universes well below the 65,000 threshold.
 Tables come with confidence interval sizes (MOE, for margin of error) to alert users to the reliability of the numbers.
 These MOE values are often quite large, especially when dealing with detailed subpopulations; just because an item gets published does not mean it can or should be used without noting the significant uncertainty involved.